 - Clementine’s (use these to make chocolate-dipped clementines for a healthier treat!)

 6. Offer a Trade-In Program

 Offer your kids a trade-in program for their trick-or-treat stash.
 Have your kids pick out a set number of candy pieces to keep.
 Then take the rest of the loot away with a promise of getting them a new book or small toy instead.
-There are even programs to which you can donate Halloween candy (a lot of dentists have these programs).
+There are even programs to which you can donate Halloween candy (for example, here).
+A lot of dentists have these programs.

 Don’t Get Spooked About Halloween Sugar

 While there’s sugar temptation every which way we look this time of year, there are plenty of ways to keep the fun of the season without totally overdoing the sugar intake.
-It’s a fun time of year to enjoy with your kiddos, and they’re going to remember the fun more than how much candy they ate.
+It’s a fun time of year to enjoy with your kiddos; they will remember the fun more than how much candy they ate.
 So don’t stress, mama!
 Stick to your low- or no-sugar guns and have a healthier, but still as wonderful, Halloween!